Explore Jobs

 5. Bridgeport, Connecticut

-A historic seaport that is a great place to visit, but not live.
+A historic seaport that is a delightful visit but not a place for career growth.

 Average Wage: $26,969